 Trustees

-LIEUTENANT COLONEL JOHN PHILIP LO SCHIAVO
+COLONEL JOHN LO SCHIAVO

 John grew up on the Sydney Northern beaches, with his father working in Mosman during his childhood.
 Some of his earliest childhood memories are in the park at Chowder Bay.
 He entered the Royal Military College in 1991 graduating in December 1992.
 John was allocated to the Royal Australian Artillery and held regimental postings as a Lieutenant and Captain in 1st Field Regiment and 8th/12th Medium Regiment.